Greg Horsman —

 In 1998 Greg was appointed Artistic Director of Ballet Central at London’s Central School of Ballet.
 In 2001 he was invited to be Ballet Master at Northern Ballet Theatre in Leeds, and in 2003 returned to ENB as Ballet Master and repetiteur.
 In 2006 Greg became Ballet Master at the Royal New Zealand Ballet.
 He has been a guest teacher at many companies throughout Europe and Australia, including a recent appointment as Guest Ballet Master with Scottish Ballet.

 Greg has choreographed ballets for Ballet Central, English National Ballet and the Royal New Zealand Ballet (RNZB).
-His classic production of The Sleeping Beauty for RNZB in 2011 won critical acclaim and was a box office success, and his dazzling short work, Verdi Variations, will be performed as part of Queensland Ballet’s Elegance season in August 2013.
+His classic production of The Sleeping Beauty for RNZB in 2011 won critical acclaim and was a box office success, and his dazzling short work, Verdi Variations, was performed as part of Queensland Ballet’s Elegance season in August 2013.

 Greg joined Queensland Ballet as Ballet Master in January 2013.